benli-bl17/dating-website/README.md

 This project developed by Angular2.
 Make sure you have installed node.js.</br>
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.

-# Interesting function
+# Interesting Function
 After login, you can go to chatroom page to have a online realtime chat with our other users.

-# Update function
+# Update Function
 if you change your first name after join in the events.
 The member list will not update your name automatically</br>
 You have to quit to delete the previous name and re-join to present the current name</br>